taheeraahmed/taheeraahmed/README.md

 💚 Currently on my 5th year of Computer Science student

-🐍 Studying in Norway at the Norwegian University of Science and Technology
+🐍 Studying at the Norwegian University of Science and Technology

 🌿 Learning Azure, Kotlin and tons of machine learning stuff at the moment